Cogito/dominus/README.md

 .art/process_renders requires ImageMagick

+### Packages ###

+The best way I've found to work with packages is to create a symlink to them.
+Instructions are here(https://meteor.hackpad.com/Unipackage-tvas8pXYMOW) for creating packages.
+Create a symlink with "ln -s /path/to/package /dominus/packages".

 ### Known Issues ###

 * The battle package has some issues still.
 I believe the problem is defender.enemies and attackers[0].enemies should not be a reference.
 It causes a Maximum call stack size exceeded error.